Hexagram 26大畜Great Restraint

 The line branches, bottom-up, follow the Qian-below / Gen-above najia composition for Great Restraint: 子 (line 1), 寅 (line 2), 辰 (line 3), 戌 (line 4), 子 (line 5), 寅 (line 6).
 Read against the Gen palace, whose element is earth, the six-relatives assignments are: line 1 子 (water) — wealth (妻財, earth restrains water); line 2 寅 (wood) — officer-ghost (官鬼, wood restrains earth); line 3 辰 (earth) — siblings (兄弟, same as palace element); line 4 戌 (earth) — siblings (兄弟, same as palace element); line 5 子 (water) — wealth (妻財); line 6 寅 (wood) — officer-ghost (官鬼).

 The shi line at position 2 carries officer-ghost (寅, wood), the element that restrains the Gen palace’s own earth.
 The ying line at position 5 carries wealth (子, water), the element the palace’s earth restrains.
-Read as a structural pair, the shi-ying axis of Great Restraint says that the actor (shi at line 2) stands inside the position whose element actively restrains the palace, while the receiving position (ying at line 5) stands inside the element the palace restrains.
-The structural correlate of the hexagram’s name: restraint is the actor’s own posture toward the palace, and the receiving position is the wealth being held in trust until the great crossing.
+Read as a structural pair, the shi-ying axis of Great Restraint says that the mover (shi at line 2) stands inside the position whose element actively restrains the palace, while the receiving position (ying at line 5) stands inside the element the palace restrains.
+The structural correlate of the hexagram’s name: restraint is the mover’s own posture toward the palace, and the receiving position is the wealth being held in trust until the great crossing.
 The two upper-trigram siblings (lines 3 and 4) form the same-element ground inside which the restraint is enacted.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.